andrvw/Prom/README.md

-# Prom Website

-- Ask them out with this cute website!
-- Class of 2024
+# Ask out your special someone!

+- Meant for Prom
 - Good luck! ( ๑ ˃̵ᴗ˂̵)و
+- Created With ❤️ '24